g-otn/GameServerEC2Discord/README.md

 ### Minecraft post-setup

-You should set up a whitelist so only your friends can join the server.
+You should at least set up a whitelist so only your friends can join the server.

 You can do that by op-ing yourself by creating an whitelist on the Minecraft server console.